TerrainBento/terrainbento/README.md

 ## A quick example

-The following is the code needed to run the Basic model.
+The following is the code needed to run the Basic model and compile it into a gif.

 ```python
 from terrainbento import Basic